overturetool/overture/documentation/examples/VDM++/MSAWconcur/README.txt

+This VDM++ model is made by August Ribeiro as input for the VDM courses delivered at IHA in Denmark.
+It is a concurrent version of the Minimum Safety Altitude Warning System (MSAW) example.

-This project is currently not running
+This project is currently not running with the Overture interpreter.

 #******************************************************
 #  AUTOMATED TEST SETTINGS
 #------------------------------------------------------
+#AUTHOR= Augusto Ribeiro
+#LIB= IO
 #LANGUAGE_VERSION=classic
 #INV_CHECKS=true
 #POST_CHECKS=true